Casimir Schmidt: Early life

-Career
+Gymnastics career

 Schmidt won a gold medal on the vault at the 2012 Junior European Championships, and he also finished 14th in the all-around.
 He began competing in senior international competitions in 2013 and won his first senior national all-around title.
 That year, he also made his World Championships debut, finishing 18th in the all-around final.

 Schmidt won a gold medal on the floor exercise at the 2014 Ljubljana World Challenge Cup and also won a bronze medal on the vault.
 Then at the 2014 European Championships, he helped the Dutch team place sixth.
 He tied with Finland's Tomi Tuuha for fourth place in the vault final.
 He also competed at the 2014 World Championships but did not advance into any finals.

 Schmidt represented the Netherlands at the 2015 European Games alongside Frank Rijken and Bram Verhofstad, and they finished 15th in the team competition.
 Individually, Schmidt qualified for the all-around final and finished 13th.
 Then in the vault final, he won the silver medal behind Ukraine's Oleg Verniaiev.
 He then helped the Dutch team finish 11th in the qualification round of the 2015 World Championships, allowing them to qualify for the 2016 Olympic Test Event.

 Schmidt competed with the team at the 2016 Olympic Test Event that won the bronze medal, qualifying them as a full team for the 2016 Summer Olympics.
 However, Schmidt was not ultimately selected to compete at the Olympic Games.
 At the 2017 European Championships, he finished 11th in the all-around final.
 He then won a bronze medal on the vault at the 2017 Koper World Challenge Cup, behind Andrey Medvedev and Donnell Whittenburg.